Mayor of Newport

 The Mayor of Newport (full style The Right Worshipful the Mayor of the City of Newport) is the civic figurehead and first citizen of the city of Newport, Wales.

 The Mayor is appointed by seniority, that being the length of service on the council and irrespective of political party.
 The mayor holds office for one year.
-The mayor for 2025, Councillor Ray Mogford, was the 392nd recorded Mayor of Newport.
+The mayor appointed May 2025, Councillor Kate Thomas, was the 393rd recorded Mayor of Newport.
+Councillor Debbie Harvey was selected for May 2026 onwards.

 Background

 The first mayor is recorded as Ralph Dery, who took up office in 1314.
 The role was then left unrecorded until 1401, when Roger Thomas held office.

 One of the most famous mayors of Newport was the Chartist John Frost in 1836, who less than four years later was condemned to death for treason for his involvement in the Newport Rising.
 Thomas Phillips was appointed mayor in 1838 and knighted for his efforts in quelling the Rising.
 Frost's sentence was later commuted to transportation for life to Australia.
 In 1856 John Frost was given a full pardon, returned to the UK and lived in Bristol.

 Several mayors have, over the years, held office for more than one term.
 Henry John Davis was mayor from 1851 to 1852, 1891-1892 (the first of the new County Borough) and 1901–1902, having served on the Borough Council continuously for 60 years.